Lower Secondary Programme

 strengths, interests and learning needs.
 Certain core subjects will be

-offered at a more demanding level (MDL) at three specific junctures.
+offered at a more demanding level (MDL) at three specific junctures in

 Common Curriculum Subjects